 2. Debra of Bagni di Lucca tells us about a lovely dining experience:

 “If you want a local experience dine at Alla Vedova.
 Its a great place with delicious food and is not expensive.”

-3. Monica of Cook in Venice tells us exactly like a local would:
+3. Monica of Cook in Venice is a local from Venice:

 “When you come to Venice don’t try to squash too many visits in a short time: you won’t savour the real feel of Venice.
 Pick maximum two visits/activities per day and then enjoy the pleasure of not having any cars around.”